shipranaman/ada/README.md

   OUTPUT : Input size=8 Output - 6,3,4,11,16,2,15,7 Max : 16 Min : 2

 TIME COMPLEXITY : O(n) SPACE COMPLEXITY : O(log n)

+AIM : Write a program to implement Kruskal's Algorithm for finding the Minimum Spanning Tree (MST) of a connected, weighted, and undirected graph using the Union-Find method.
+WORKING : 1.
+Start 2.
+Input the number of vertices n and edges e.
+3. Create an edge list where each edge has a source, destination, and weight.
+4. Use the Union-Find technique to check for cycles and handle component merging.
+5. Implement a Min-Heap to sort the edges based on their weights.
+6. Iterate through the sorted edge list:
+- If the selected edge doesn't form a cycle, add it to the MST.
+- Use the Union-Find method to merge sets.
+7. Stop when n-1 edges are included in the MST.
+8. Calculate and display the minimum cost of the MST and the edges included.
+9. If MST cannot be formed, display an appropriate message.
+10. Stop

+OUTPUT : Input number of vertices  4 Output - Minimum Cost of MST: 9 Enter number of edges: 4Edges in the MST:
+        {0,1,3},
+        {0,3,5},
+        {1,2,1},
+        {2,3,8}
+TIME COMPLEXITY : O(E log E) , E = no. of edges

+SPACE COMPLEXITY : O(E + V) - Storing edge list: O(E)
+- Parent array for Union-Find: O(V)
+- MST result storage: O(V)

+AIM : Write a program to implement Prim's Algorithm for finding the Minimum Spanning Tree (MST) of a connected, weighted, and undirected graph.
+WORKING : 1.
+Start 2.
+Input:
+- Number of vertices n and edges e.
+- The weight of each edge between vertices.
+3. Initialization:
+- Create a cost matrix to store the weights of edges.
+- Create a near array to track the nearest vertex in the MST for each vertex.
+4. Start from the Minimum Edge:
+- Find the edge with the minimum weight to initialize the MST.
+5. Construct the MST:
+- Use the near array to find the minimum weighted edge from the MST to any other vertex.
+- Add this edge to the MST.
+- Update the near array to reflect the new additions.
+6. Repeat until the MST has n-1 edges.
+7. Calculate the Minimum Cost and display the edges of the MST.
+8. If MST cannot be formed, print an appropriate message.
+9. Stop

+input
+        {0,2,0,0,0,4},
+        {0,8,0,6,1,0},
+        {0,8,0,6,1,0},
+        {0,0,6,0,12,0},
+        {0,0,1,0,12,0},
+        {4,3,0,0,2,0}  };
+output
+Edge    Weight
+5 - 1   3
+0 - 2   0
+0 - 3   0
+1 - 4   1
+0 - 5   4

+TIME COMPLEXITY : O(n²)

+SPACE COMPLEXITY : O(n)